CARTAvis/manual_source/source/about_gui.rst

   * Enable drag-to-pan: pan image by mouse drag or mouse click
   * WCS matching on append: trigger WCS matching automatically for newly appended images
   * Spectral matching: spectral convention adopted for spectral matching
+  * Transparent image background: set the background of the export png file as transparent

   .. raw:: html